ManoharJunga/srmnavigationapp/README.md

 Contributing
 We welcome contributions from the community!
 If you have any ideas, bug fixes, or improvements, please submit an issue or create a pull request.

-Support
-If you encounter any issues or have questions, feel free to reach out to us at support@explorecampusapp.com.

-Download the App
-Unlock the full potential of your campus experience by downloading ExploreCampus on Google Play or App Store.

-Explore, engage, and efficiently manage your university life with ExploreCampus!